halomod/hmf/README.rst

 * Includes models for Warm Dark Matter
 * Nonlinear power spectra via HALOFIT
 * Functions for sampling the mass function.
-* CLI scripts both for producing any quantity included, or fitting any quantity.
+* CLI scripts both for producing any quantity included.
 * Python 2 and 3 compatible

 Note